-Popular Substitutes for Zantac and Ranitidine Generics
+What Are Popular Substitutes for Zantac and Other Ranitidine Medications?

 Some of the most popular and effective alternatives to Zantac are proton-pump inhibitors.
 These reflux and heartburn drugs reduce the acid in the stomach differently than ranitidine.
 The four most common alternatives to Zantac are:

-- Esomeprazole (known by brand name Nexium)
+- Esomeprazole (known by the brand name Nexium)

-- Lansoprazole (known by brand name Prevacid)
+- Lansoprazole (known by the brand name Prevacid)

 - Omeprazole (known by brand name Prilosec)